Rituals of the Dead: An Artifact Mystery out on April 6, 2018

-I am thrilled to announce my third mystery will be released in March 2018!
+I am thrilled to announce my third mystery will be released on April 6, 2018!
 Rituals of the Dead: An Artifact Mystery has been a joy to write.
 It combines my love for anthropology, history, artifacts and Amsterdam into one novel. 🙂 Beta readers are also excited about it, one wrote back: ‘Excellent story, interesting twists.
 I really love The Lover’s Portrait but Rituals of the Dead is a step up.’

 Be sure and read The Lover’s Portrait and Down and Out in Kathmandu soon, so you will be caught up on Zelda’s adventures and ready for a third dose of literary adrenaline!